evert/evert.github.com/_posts/2015/2015-05-06-on-callables-and-closures.md

 ------

 I came to write this because I got a bug report from someone who wanted to be able to use the `'MyClass::method'` syntax.
-I was a bit surprised this issue existed, but I had always used `['MyClass', 'method']`.
-Before changing all my `$x()` to `call_user_func($x)`, I first had to figure out how this was possible.
+I was a bit surprised this didn't work, as I had always used `['MyClass', 'method']`.
+So, before changing all my `$x()` to `call_user_func($x)`, I first had to figure out how this was possible.